WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

     Commands instruct the device to execute actions, such as to dial a number or to search the phone book.
 All commands start with the prefix xCommand followed by a command path

-    Click to expand each xCommand Lesson below, execute them in your terminal session and observe the responses in the terminal window as well as observe what happens to your Codec after each execution
+    Click to expand each xCommand Lesson below, execute each Task in your terminal session as instructed and observe the responses in your terminal window as well as observe what happens to your Cisco RoomOS Device after each command is run

 ???+ lesson "Lesson: Execute an xCommand ~({{config.cProps.rxp.sectionIds.ssh}}.3.1)~"